Chewdara

 Chewdara or Chivdora,(/tʃudærə/) is a village in the Rathsun block of the Beerwah tehsil in Budgam district of Jammu and Kashmir, India.
 It is located 21 km towards west of the Budgam district headquarters, 3 km from Beerwah and 23 km from the winter capital Srinagar.
 Chewdara has two panchayats, Chewdara-A and Chewdara-B.

 Demographics

 Population

 As of the 2011 census, the population of Chewdara is 4161, of which 2264 are males and 1897 are females.
 The total number of children below 6 years is 824 as per the report.
 There are about 626 houses in Chewdara.

 Religion

 Geography

 The total geographical area of Chewdara village is 249.7 Hectares (2.497 km2).
 It is located at an elevation of 1,580 m (5,180 ft.) above the sea level.

 Educational institutions

 Schools

-The major institutions in Chewdara are the Government Higher Secondary School and the Al-Huda International School.
+The major institutions in Chewdara are the Government Higher Secondary School and the Al-Huda International School and Govt Boys Primary school and Govt middle school Umerabad.